By Paulina Ngo

 I am currently using Ibaraki Akadama soil, which is a reddish-brown, hard-baked clay normally used for bonsai trees.
 It works great as an active substrate for shrimp, is budget-friendly, and is very long-lasting.
-I decided to use it after a recommendation from Mark’s Shrimp Tank, and he’s had it last for at least 3 years before exhausting.
+I decided to use it after a recommendation from Mark’s Shrimp Tank.
+He’s had it last for over 3 years before exhausting.

 I have also used Fluval Shrimp Stratum with great success as well.

 Bacterial products are very useful for selecting the bacteria that will be in your tank.
 Basically, you want lots of good bacteria to be present in the tank to outcompete any bad bacteria that could harm your shrimp!
 Beneficial bacteria are responsible for cycling your tank and keeping your ammonia, nitrites, and nitrates at bay.
 They are also important for biofilm formation, which shrimp of all ages like to graze on.
 This is especially important for baby shrimp, which tend to hide during their first few weeks of life.
 If you have adequate biofilm in your tank, your baby shrimp should have plenty of food available near them until they’re ready to start roaming the tank.

 I like to setup a shrimp tank with a layer of bacteria before putting in substrate.
 Here are the steps in which I do so.

 It is important to do your research on the shrimp species you intend to keep so you know what type of water parameters they like.
 Some of the most important parameters to check are Total Dissolved Solids (TDS), General Hardness (GH), and Carbonate Hardness (KH).